pareshagrawal2025/holiday-planner-api/README.md

 The application includes endpoints to retrieve the last given number of holidays for a specified country, non-weekend holidays count for multiple countries in a given year, and find shared holidays between two countries in a specified year.
 The API is documented using Swagger annotations for easy understanding and testing.
+Developer followed Test Driven Development (TDD) approach to develop this application.

-# Holiday API Setup and Usage
+# Holiday Planner API Setup and Usage

 ## Api Specification
 - Application Api specification is available under  `src/main/resources/open-api/open-api-specifications.yaml`